Home | About Us | Testimonials | Privacy | Affiliates | FAQ Bookmark Us | Tell a Friend

 "While there was a trend towards a greater decrease in body weight, body mass index, hip circumference, body fat and energy intake between assessment time points in the experimental group, these were not significantly different between experimental and placebo groups.
 Caralluma extract appears to suppress appetite, and reduce waist circumference when compared to placebo over a 2 month period."

-The retailers aren't referencing this study however.
-They are referring to this one (Ronald.
-M. Lawrence and Suneeta Choudhary.
-Caralluma Fimbriata in the Treatment of Obesity.
-12th Annual World Congress of Anti-Aging Medicine, December 2004, Las Vegas, USA.)
+The retailers aren’t referencing this study however.
+They are referring to the study summarized on the bottom of this page by Ronald.
+M. Lawrence and Suneeta Choudhary (Caralluma Fimbriata in the Treatment of Obesity.
+12th Annual World Congress of Anti-Aging Medicine, December 2004, Las Vegas, USA)

 According to the congress program, neither author is listed as a speaker, so this "study" was probably a poster, which is not even a full presentation where one could expect questions from the audience in attendance.